Meet Our Team

 Dr. Wilkens is a member of the American Association of Feline Practitioners, American Veterinary Medical Association, and Texas Veterinary Medical Association.
 She enjoys educating clients on common diseases and internal medicine cases.

 Outside of the Cat Clinic, Dr. Wilkens loves to garden, refinish old furniture, and visit Texas wineries.
-Dr. Wilkens and her husband, Kevin, have 4 wonderful fur babies at home.
-These include a dog named Sherlock, and 3 cats - Po, Heidi, and Choco.
+Dr. Wilkens and her husband Kevin have 4 wonderful fur babies at home - a dog named Sherlock, and 3 cats Po, Heidi, and Choco - as well as one beautiful daughter.

 A native Houstonian, Rosie has been a member of the Cat Vet Clinic team since 2009.
-She spent five years living in Kansas City where she earned her Bachelor of Fine Arts degree in photography and creative writing.
+She spent five years living in Kansas City, Missouri where she earned her Bachelor of Fine Arts degree in photography and creative writing.
 As the Clinic Coordinator of CVC, Rosie is responsible for maintaining the constant evolution of the clinic, as well as organizing and encouraging the staff to grow; both as professionals and individuals.
-She spends her free time reading, gardening, and is a bon vivant for craft beers and robust coffees.
+She spends her free time planning her next international travels, reading, gardening, and seeking out the latest in local craft beers and robust coffees.
 Rosie has two dogs, three cats, and two bearded dragons at home, as well as a husband and teenage daughter.

 Licensed Veterinary Technicians